-IMPORTANT: Microbiology is based at Freeman Hospital and urgent samples from other sites require the sender to organise urgent transport to Freeman.
+IMPORTANT: Microbiology & Virology are based at Freeman Hospital and urgent samples from other sites require the sender to organise urgent transport to Freeman.

 For urgent specimens you MUST arrange for the specimen to be processed with the on-call Biomedical Scientist (BMS).

-The following procedure is currently in operation for Urgent Microbiology samples out of hours:
+The following procedure is currently in operation for Urgent Microbiology or Virology samples out of hours:

 - You must telephone the on-call BMS via Switchboard if you require a specimen to be processed out of normal working hours.
 A BMS is not always present in the hospital throughout the night, and if you just send the specimen to the laboratory without informing the BMS, it will not be processed until the next working day.